Skip to Content

 Summary

-Chris is currently a Senior Lecturer in Criminology and Criminal Justice teaching on the Professional Policing Degree programme at Brunel.
-Previously he has taught Criminology at the University of Gloucestershire.
+Chris is currently a Senior Lecturer in Criminology and Criminal Justice teaching on the (BSc) Professional Policing Degree programme, BSc Criminology undergraduate provision and the successful MSc Crime Science, Inverstigation and Intelligence course.
+Chris is also the Programme Lead for the Post Graduate course in Criminal Intelligence Analysis at Brunel.
+Previously he has also taught Criminology at the University of Gloucestershire.

 Prior to academia Chris was a supervisory Police Detective specialising in sexual offending risk, professsional standards/counter corruption and serious and complex investigations.
-He was also a national Hostage and Crisis Negotiator and Kidnap Commander, an area he hopes to research further whilst at Brunel.
+He was also a national Hostage and Crisis Negotiator and Kidnap Commander, an area he continues to research at doctoral level.

 Qualifications